-Some people are a bit frightened to dye their own hair extensions at home, so I have made this tutorial on dyingtape hair extensions at home.
-It’s easy to do and the semi permanent dyes give you a host of amazing colours that are easy to apply and usually wash out by themselves.
+Some people are a bit frightened to dye human tape hair extensions at home.
+So I have made this tutorial on dying tape hair extensions at home.
+It’s easy to do and the semi permanent dyes give you a host of amazing colours.
+These are easy to apply and usually wash out by themselves.

-My advice is; if you are using semi permanent dyes, and your hair extensions are HUMAN HAIR then it should be no problem.
+If you want to Dye Human Tape Hair Extensions at Home, I would mention some of my advices.
+If you are using semi permanent dyes, and your hair extensions are HUMAN HAIR, then it should be no problem.
 I have also dyed my roots with permanent hair dye when I have had tape and keratin tip hair extensions in before, with no problems.

 Most semi permanent colours do no damage to your hair and can be easily applied at home.
-I don’t like to take work away from hairdressers, but when money is tight and you want to look good, doing some of the hairdressing work at home is a good way to save some coin.
+I don’t like to take work away from hairdressers.
+But when money is tight and you want to look good, doing some of the hairdressing work at home is a good way to save some coins.

 STEP ONE– Preparing the hair extensions to be dyed

 First step is to wash the hair extensions.
 Use a good shampoo and lather them up.
 You can wash twice if you want to, I did it only once because they weren’t that dirty.
 Do not condition or the dyes don’t stay in as well.
 Hair shampoo opens up the pores in the hair and makes it more receptive to receiving colour.

 Dry the hair extensions flat with the taps flat against a towel until they are no longer dripping.

 Remove the towel and lay the tape extensions flat on some pieces of aluminum foil.